MaastrichtU-IDS/dsri-documentation/website/docs/start-workspace.md

 title: Start your workspace
 ---

-This page will help you to start a workspace to run your code and experiments on the DSRI in a docker container.
+This page will help you to start a workspace to run your code and experiments on the DSRI in a container.

 ## When to use the DSRI?